miroswd/testing/README.md

 ### Test first what will break

+**Tests**:
-- the file should have id, name, profession and age fields in csv
+- [x] the file should have id, name, profession and age fields in header of csv
-- the file should not be empty
+- [x] the file should **NOT** be empty
-- the file should not be longer than 4 lines including headers
+- [x] the file should **NOT** be longer than 4 lines including headers

+---
-- creating the items in csv to view the tests
+creating the items in csv to view the tests

--[x] the file should NOT be empty -> emptyFile-invalid.csv
+  > - [x] the file should NOT be empty -> emptyFile-invalid.csv

-***
+---

-- if you need to test in different scenarios we should use different mocks to avoid repetitive testing
+- if we need to test in different scenarios we should use different mocks to avoid repetitive testing